rosfran/interview-accountapi/README.md

 # First project on golang

-I'm Rosfran Borges, and this is the first time I develop something on golang.
-It is a great language, with a strong enviroment and lots of libraries, which I only saw when developing in Python.
+I'm Rosfran Borges, and this is the first time I develop something on GoLang.
+It is a great language, with a strong enviroment and lots of libraries, from which I only saw when developing in Python.

 Firstly, it was tough to know and adapt my way of doing encapsulation using Go.
 But it was not anything related with some language construct, but the way the Golang ecosystem allows modules and packages to